oracle/smith/README.md

 Oracle gratefully acknowledges the contributions to smith that have been made by the community.

+## Getting in Touch ##

+The easiest way to get in touch is to join the [Smith channel](https://oraclecontainertools.slack.com/messages/C8BKS9HT5) in the [Oracle Container Tools workspace](https://oraclecontainertools.slack.com).

 ## License ##

 Copyright (c) 2017, Oracle and/or its affiliates.
 All rights reserved.